-- From sources within American Samoa, or - Effectively connected with the conduct of a trade or business in American Samoa.
+• From sources within American Samoa, or

+• Effectively connected with the conduct of a trade or business in American Samoa.

 Employees of the United States.
-You may not exclude amounts paid to you for services you performed as an employee of the U.S. government or any of its agencies.
+You may not exclude amounts paid to you for services you performed as an employee of the U.S. Government or any of its agencies.
 This applies to both civilian and military employees, but does not include employees of the American Samoa government.

 Where to file.
-File your Form 1040 (including Form 4563) with the Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301-0215.
+If you are not enclosing a check or money order, file your Form 1040 or 1040-SR (including Form 4563) with the

+Department of the Treasury, Internal Revenue Service, Austin, TX 73301-0215 USA.